 “I can create easy-to-use budgets and goals that automatically update based on my everyday spending,” says Rosenberg.

-After a user links his or her banking, credit card, and other account information to Mint, the program displays the data in simple-to-understand charts and graphs.
+After a user links his or her banking, credit card and other account information to Mint, the program displays the data in charts and graphs.
 The mobile app also sends the user alerts when bills are due and when an account has a low balance.

 This free app, available on Android and iOS, gives you free access to your credit score, with no strings attached.
 You don’t even need to enter a credit card number.
 The registration process takes just a few minutes, though you will have to provide your Social Security number and answer a few questions about your credit history.

 After signing up, the app instantly displays your credit score and how you rank against other consumers nationwide.
 It also provides a “credit report card” that grades you on a handful of credit-risk factors, such as percentage of on-time payments.